 THE MINOR PENTATONIC SCALE

 Very quickly let's review the NAF Minor Pentatonic scale.
-NAF-Pentatonic-Minor-3 As most of you know, this is pretty easy to play.
+As most of you know, this is pretty easy to play.
 Starting with all the holes covered you lift one finger at a time beginning with the bottom finger, working your way up the flute, but never lifting the 4th hole from the bottom.
 In this scale it always stays covered.

 A 6-NOTE MAJOR SCALE